Locking Down Science Gateways with Landlock and Seccomp: Introduction

 \section{Introduction}

-Science Gateways typically provide a graphical or web interface to scientific code, allowing users who are less savvy about the command line, supercomputers, Slurm~\cite{jette2023architecture}, \emph{etc}, to have ready access to advanced codes.
-Often, in the interest of democratization, the vetting process for users of the Gateway is less rigorous than a typical user account.
-Because scientific codes are typically written in C, C\texttt{++}, or Fortran without a thought about security, these applications represent a potential security hazard via buffer overruns, poor input sanitization, etc. Full audits of these codes represent a cost few are willing to undertake.
+Science gateways typically provide a graphical or web interface to scientific code, enabling those users who lack access to or are less savvy with the command line, supercomputers, Slurm~\cite{jette2023architecture}, etc., to have ready access to advanced codes.
+Often, in the interest of democratization, the vetting process for users of the gateway is less rigorous than a typical user account.

+To date, as far as we are aware, there are no public, prominently documented cases for which a science gateway or portal was the primary vector of attack.
+The most closely related incident is the Stakkato attack~\cite{stakkato} in which a Swedish teenager (with help) compromised hundreds of sites worldwide, including supercomputing centers, national labs (DOE, NASA, NCAR), universities, and early grid infrastructure (TeraGrid precursors) by leveraging the implicit trust present in much of the academic environment.
+Over 1,000 hosts were affected.
+Methods included credential theft, weak password practices, and propagation across systems, leading to file destruction and root compromises.

+Science gateways currently live in a metaphorical ``safe neighborhood'' of relatively insular academic usage, and it is therefore easy to imagine that we are more secure than we really are.
+It is only a matter of time until a science gateway becomes the vector for a serious attack.

+How might such an attack operate?
+What vulnerabilities do science gateways possess?
+We would submit that there is one attack surface that is nearly universal among science gateways: user input.
+Scientific codes are typically written in C, C\texttt{++}, or Fortran by scientists who are domain experts first and programmers second, with a primary focus on results and productivity rather than security.
+Consequently, these applications represent a potential hazard via buffer overruns, poor input sanitization, etc. Full audits of these codes pose a cost few are willing to undertake.

 An ideal solution for these systems would be to sandbox the code, limiting what it can do even if a hacker were to gain control of the running process.
-Because these applications typically run in a distributed fashion over MPI, these applications need the ability to make connections when starting up, but not afterwards.
-What we need is a solution that can turn on the sandbox (and take away the ability to make new connections) after calling \texttt{MPI\_Init()}.
-Landlock fits this description.
-In addition, of course, the sandbox should limit other actions a sandboxed application should be able to take, e.g. what files or directories the process should be able to read or write.
+Because these applications typically run in a distributed fashion over MPI, these applications need the ability to make network connections when starting up, but not afterwards.
+The ideal security configuration would thus be to turn on the sandbox (and take away the ability to make new connections) after calling \texttt{MPI\_Init()} but before processing user-supplied inputs and parameter files.
+Landlock and Seccomp together (Landlock/Seccomp) can achieve this capability, as well as the ability to impose other typical sandbox restrictions, e.g., what files or directories the process should be able to read and write.